bash/px-to-em/README.md

 ## px to em

-*Disclaimer: Pixels not included, you'll have to pring your own*
+*Disclaimer: Pixels not included, you'll have to bring your own*